Meet the OSLCE Team

 Stacey moved from Denver, Colorado to join the OLSCE team as the Service-Learning Coordinator.
 She has worked in the nonprofit sector for over 10 years and holds a Master's degree in nonprofit management and leadership studies from the University of San Diego.
 In addition to her work at the University, she is working on completing her PhD research, which focuses on community voice and impact in community-university partnerships.
 Stacey strives to co-create meaningful, sustainable partnerships that are transformative for students and community.
 She is excited to explore Reno and get to know all of the wonderful community partners (current and future).

-Administrative Assistant, OSLCE
+Research Assistant, OSLCE

 Eliot Assoudeh is a PhD candidate of Political Science.
 His research interests are religion and politics, totalitarian regimes/movements, identity construction, political behavior, and civic engagement.
 He is a 2014 and 2015 recipient of the Association for the Study of the Middle East and Africa (ASMEA) research grant for his project on "fascism and religion".